 Making Sense of Story Problems - IM CERTIFIED BLOG.
 By Deborah Peart, Grade 2 Lead Many people have an aversion to word problems.

 They cringe at the mention of them.
 In elementary classrooms, teachers often report that this is what their students struggle with most.
-When word problems show up in math class, even students who enjoy reading will release a sigh and let their shoulders droop.
 Twitter.
 Twitter.
 Twitter.
 How Many More?
 Comparison subtraction is really tricky for kids.

 Most of our videos have been imported by people who want to use them with kids, not by the creators of the videos.
 We take a hard-nosed attitude toward quality.
 Four and five stars should be reserved for really excellent quality.
 Three stars isn't bad.
 Two is often watchable and shouldn't be ruled out.
 5 stars = Exemplary.
 Tackling Tough Problems.
 Math benchmark.

 Two words that strike fear in the hearts of students and teachers alike.
 Texas is now in it’s third year of STAAR, a test that is much more rigorous than previous tests.
 Specifically, it includes more problem solving and process skills.
 According to the state, 75% of the items on STAAR have process standards embedded.
 Robertkaplinsky.
 Problem-Based Learning Frequently Asked Questions.
 If you think others need to see this, share it on one of the sites below by clicking on the button.
 When teachers begin to implement problem-based learning, several questions consistently come up and I have a slide to discuss them during my presentations.